Armenian Power: Mexican-Armenian conflict

 Armenian Power has had a history of conflict with Sureño gangs, which are controlled by the Mexican Mafia, in the past, but the war is thought to have ended in recent years.
 Armen "Silent" Petrosyan, a founder of Armenian Power, was shot to death on May 22, 2000 by Jose Argueta, a member of the Sureño White Fence gang.
 In 2000, the murder of a 17-year-old Mexican-American outside of Hoover High School in Glendale by Armenian Power members sparked dialogue to find ways to help end the war between the gangs.

 Today the Mexican Mafia prison gang collects protection money from Armenian Power, which has added the number 13 to its name as a sign of loyalty.
 The two gangs, and the Sureños, now work together to both control and extort protection money from criminal activities in the Los Angeles area.

 Involvement in the Syrian Civil War

-In 2014, two Los Angeles gang members, were videotaped in Syria fighting in support of Syrian President Bashar al Assad.
+In 2014, two US citizens from Los Angeles who declared themselves members of Armenian Power were videotaped in Syria fighting in support of then-Syrian President Bashar al-Assad.